cellynurhaliza/cellynurhaliza/README.md

 - 🔭 I'm currently working on a school project

-- 🌱 I'm currently learning Angular and consume API
+- 🌱 I'm currently learning Laravel and consume API

 - 👀I'm interested in the world of programming